Graylog2/graylog-plugin-threatintel/README.md

 ### Global/combined lookup

 This is the recommended way to use this plugin.
 The `threat_intel_lookup_*` function will run an indicator like an IP address or domain name against all enabled threat intel sources and return a combined result.
+(Except OTX lookups)

 ```
 let src_addr_intel = threat_intel_lookup_ip(to_string($message.src_addr), "src_addr");